-On the back of the bag it mentions this product is prepared sous vide.
+On the back of the bag, it mentions this product is prepared sous vide.
 If you've never cooked sous vide, then allow me to explain.

-Sous vide is the fancy term for a device that keeps water a certain temperature which allows a product to cook for longer and slower than it would had you put it in an oven or any other heating situation (including a slow cooker) while also ensuring the final product reaches a safe to eat temperature.
+Sous vide is the fancy term for a device that keeps water at a certain temperature which allows a product to cook for longer and slower than it would have you put it in an oven or any other heating situation (including a slow cooker) while also ensuring the final product reaches a safe to eat temperature.

 You can sous vide just about anything: veggies, meat, or even pasteurize eggs.

-This is done by placing the item into a vacuum sealed bag and submerging it for hours.
+This is done by placing the item into a vacuum-sealed bag and submerging it for hours.
 You are literally slowly bringing the item up to whatever temperature the water is set at.

 I'm even the proud owner of one of these sous vide devices.
 If I'm doing a big dinner this tends to be the way that I go.
-Throw everything in individual bags with seasonings and herbs and remove when company gets there.
-It's very forgiving cooking method.
+Throw everything in individual bags with seasonings and herbs and remove when the company gets there.
+It's a very forgiving cooking method.

-While it will keep meat the perfect temperature, it does not brown, and it doesn't make skin crisp.
+While it will keep meat at the perfect temperature, it does not brown, and it doesn't make skin crisp.

 The magic that is the Maillard Reaction does not happen.

-So if taste is everything and visuals are unimportant, then look no further.
+So if the taste is everything and visuals are unimportant, then look no further.
 The meat here is super tender and decently seasoned.